Scott: No, I'm Ant-Man.

 - Char Aznable's alias in Mobile Suit Zeta Gundam is alternatively romanized as Quattro Bajeena (eh, not great) or Quattro Vagina (oh my).

 - Death Note - "Kira" (a corruption of "killer"), Light Yagami's worldwide alias, can mean "glittering" in Japanese.
 However anyone who dares mock Lord Kira shall suffer a sudden inexplicable heart attack.
+Light notes early on that he wishes the masses called him something else (for both the "killer" and "sparkly" reasons), but as a vigilante protected only by his anonymity he has no choice but to roll with it.

 - In the series CLANNAD, several alternative names for the protagonist were suggested in a scene, but were not actually relevant beyond characterizing the two new characters that were introduced.